Shawn0511/TFL-underground-network/README.md

 This longitudinal plot clearly reveals the structural and behavioural impact of the COVID-19 pandemic on urban mobility.
 Importantly, the rise of the Elizabeth Line represents a shift in the network topology and commuting corridors (TfL, 2023b).

 ![image](https://github.com/user-attachments/assets/f27d2a98-cf4d-4fb3-9bfe-f1675050d048)
 ![image](https://github.com/user-attachments/assets/f193dfdb-735a-4d1a-8e21-196223e35e02)

 **Compare total passenger demand by Tube line across different years**

 The following chart tracks the total annual flow per line, which shows the evolution of usage intensity.
 It can be observed that the **Northern, Central, Jubilee, and Victoria lines** dominate consistently.
 The launch of the **Elizabeth Line** shows rapid ascent, which overtakes several legacy lines by 2023.

 ![image](https://github.com/user-attachments/assets/0a7a42c1-381e-4369-bc26-e953cbf8a6dc)

 **Network visualisation: Chord network diagrams**

+The chord diagrams were constructed using R, based on the NUMBAT OD flow dataset, which provides origin–destination (OD) passenger counts between stations across various time periods.

   - Chord Diagram – EARLY
 Flow is heavily radial, with inbound motion toward central London (e.g., King’s Cross, Oxford Circus).
 Early Elizabeth Line usage indicates demand from outer London commuters starting work early.